Weakly--exceptional quotient singularities: Introduction

-Since $4$ is not a prime number, \slgroup{4}{\complex} contains significantly more finite subgroups than \slgroup{3}{\complex} does.
-The list of finite primitive subgroups is a classical result, that can be found in H.~Blichfeldt's book (see~\cite{Blichfeldt}).
-The list of transitive imprimitive finite subgroups can be obtained from papers by D.~Flannery (see~\cite{Flannery}) and B.~H\"{o}fling (see~\cite{Hofling}).
-In order to avoid reproducing the tables of groups from the works above, I will instead produce a list of transitive group actions that give rise to singularities that are not weakly exceptional.
-Therefore, the second main result of this paper is: \begin{thm} If $G<\slgroup{4}{\complex}$ is a finite transitive subgroup whose action induces a singularity that is not weakly--exceptional, then $G$ must be conjugate to a central extension of one of (using the notation of Section~\ref{sect:sl4:quadric} where appropriate): \begin{itemize} \item A primitive group that is one of: \begin{itemize} \item \symgroup{5}, whose action preserves the diagonal cubic surface. \item $\cyclgroup{2}\rtimes\altgroup{5}$, acting as the third symmetric power of its irreducible faithful $2$--dimensional representation. \item Twisted diagonal group $\left(\altgroup{5},1,\altgroup{5},1\right)_{\alpha}\cong\altgroup{5}$.
+The second main result of this paper is designed to supplement the list of finite subgroups of \slgroup{4}{\complex} inducing exceptional singularities, that can be found in a paper by I.~Cheltsov and C.~Shramov (see~\cite{Cheltsov-Shramov09}).
+In order to avoid reproducing the tables of groups from the works mentioned above, the paper will instead produce a list of irreducible group actions that give rise to singularities that are \emph{not} weakly-exceptional.
+Therefore, the second main result of this paper is: \begin{thm} If $G\subset\slgroup{4}{\complex}$ is a finite subgroup whose action induces a singularity that is not weakly-exceptional, then either $G$ is not irreducible, or $\bar{G}$ must be conjugate to one of (using the notation described in Section~\ref{sect:quadric-action} where appropriate): \begin{itemize} \item A primitive group that is one of: \begin{itemize} \item \symgroup{5}, \altgroup{5}.

-\item 9 groups $\left(H_{1},H_{1},H_{2},H_{2}\right)\cong H_{1}\times H_{2}$, for different choices of $H_{1},H_{2}\in\defsetshort{\altgroup{4},\symgroup{4},\altgroup{5}}$
+\item 9 groups $\left(H_{1},H_{1},H_{2},H_{2}\right)\cong H_{1}\times H_{2}$, for different choices of $H_{1},H_{2}\in\defsetshort{\altgroup{4},\symgroup{4},\altgroup{5}}$.